CS157A-Team-5/CS157A-Team-5/README.md

 ### Friends (Pet-to-Pet)
 One of the primary goals of PetBook is to allow pets to meet and befriend new pets, so our database will store these relationships to facilitate play dates and visits between pets.

-### In (Owner-to-Group)
+### In (Owner-to-Club)
-Owners can be in groups of people that meet together so their pets can interact, so we need to store which groups an owner has joined.
+Owners can be in clubs of people that meet together so their pets can interact, so we need to store which clubs an owner has joined.

 ### Nearby (Owner-to-Park)
-Owners can select parks that are near where they live, allowing them to find relevant groups and other owners, so we store this relationship to the Parks table.
+Owners can select parks that are near where they live, allowing them to find relevant clubs and other owners, so we store this relationship to the Parks table.

-### MeetsAt (Group-to-Park)
+### MeetsAt (Club-to-Park)
-Groups can set up meetings at certain parks, which will be stored in our database as a relationship that can later be expanded to have reccurring meets.
+Clubs can set up meetings at certain parks, which will be stored in our database as a relationship that can later be expanded to have reccurring meets.

 ### Likes (Pet-to-Treat)
 To help match pets with new friends and to suggest parks to owners, the database will store which treats have been defined by their owner as something that a given pet likes.